Just thinking about everything we should do to live healthy, live longer, and be happy is enough alone to cause stress and anxiety.

-Creating and maintaining all of these healthy habits is exhausting.
+Creating and maintaining all of these healthy living habits is exhausting.
 And often we’re barraged with conflicting information from the medical community and media experts about what is safe, healthy, and currently recommended.
 Just when we get used to broccoli, they tell us we should be eating kale — or some variation of that.

 I don’t want to stress you out further, but there’s one habit you should include in your day that provides a myriad of health and psychological benefits — not the least of which is reducing stress and anxiety.
 It’s the practice of meditation.

 There are many definitions and types of meditation, but for our purposes here I will simplify it to basics.
 Meditation is the cessation of the thought process through focused awareness, usually on breathing.
 The goal is to reach a state of “thoughtless awareness” that provides profound, deep peace.

 The practice of meditation involves sitting on the floor or a chair with your spine straight and your pelvis tilted forward slightly (you can sit on the forward edge of a thick cushion to accomplish this).
 Your hands and arms can rest loosely.
 If you feel areas of tension in your body, breath into them to relax them before starting.

 Once you are comfortable, allow your attention to rest on your breathing.
 If your mind begins to wander, gently redirect it to your breathing.
 It will take practice to learn to control the “monkey mind” — the chatter in your brain.
 Sometimes repeating a mantra or a single word in a steady rhythm can help anchor your self-awareness.